Skip to main content

 This guide outlines the importance of reading logs for debugging issues on our platform, distinguishing between Execution Logs and Audit Logs.

-• Access to the platform's developer tools.
+• You have access to the platform’s developer tools.

-• Necessary permissions to view log entries.
+• You hold the necessary permissions to view log entries.

 Types of logs on our platform